Skip to content

 min_lon, min_lat, max_lon, max_lat float8 WGS84 bounding box

 Response — GeoJSON FeatureCollection.
-Each feature's properties include osm_id, osm_type (R or W), name, leisure, operator, access, surface, area, the playground-stats counts (tree_count, bench_count, etc.), and the per-equipment booleans (is_water, for_baby, for_toddler, for_wheelchair, has_soccer, has_basketball).
+Each feature's properties include osm_id, osm_type (R, W, or N), name, leisure, operator, access, surface, area, the playground-stats counts (tree_count, bench_count, etc.), and the per-equipment booleans (is_water, for_baby, for_toddler, for_wheelchair, has_soccer, has_basketball, has_fence, has_dogs, has_shade).
 The original tag hstore is spread on top so any OSM tag is reachable.
+Node playgrounds (osm_type = 'N') are returned as small circular polygons (5 m radius buffer around the node point).

 The equipment booleans are aggregated across all equipment within the playground polygon. for_baby is true when any equipment has baby=yes, capacity:baby set, or playgroundbaby_swing, basketswing, sandpit, springy.
-See Import Pipeline for the full trigger list.
+See Import Pipeline — filter flags for the full trigger list.

 Note: the polygon RPC names the water flag is_water (legacy from the materialised-view column).
 The centroid RPC's filter_attrs payload (below) renames it to has_water for consistency with the other client-side filter keys (for_baby, has_soccer, …).
 Same boolean, different key.